 The 50/30/20 budget has become one of the more common budgeting methods, slowly gaining traction.
 It began its slow climb following its introduction as the 50/30/20 rule in the 2005 book All Your Worth by Senator Elizabeth Warren and her daughter, Amelia Warren Tyagi.

-It’s a great budgeting tool — one of the best out there — albeit it suffers from two problems: people’s fear of mathematics and misconceptions of its value.
-The 50/30/20 budget divides after-tax income into three categories: needs, wants, and savings.
+It’s a great budgeting tool — one of the best out there.
+However, it suffers from two problems: people’s fear of mathematics and misconceptions of its value.
+The 50/30/20 rule for budgeting divides after-tax income into three categories: needs, wants, and savings.
 Fifty percent of after-tax income is allocated to needs, 30 percent to wants, and 20 percent to savings.

 The Premise of the 50/30/20 Rule for Budgeting